YACS-RCOS/yacs.n/src/api/Tortoise Conversion.md

     docker compose -f src/api/tests/docker-compose.yml up --build --abort-on-container-exit

 - Only pay attention to errors raised directly by yacs_db_test and yacs_api_test.
 The --abort-on-container-exit is shutting down the db container when the tests finish which should leave a message like "ERRO[0008] 0" at the very end.

+## Hints:

+- If you run into any weird database issues where it is interpreting input as columns or something weird like that, try adding single quotes around the input (typically %s in the sql query string)
+- If your sql query is selecting from or inserting into 'public.<table>' remove the 'public.'
+- If your sql query consists of multiple commands, you will need to break it into two and run them seperately.
+- If you want to see all query logs from the database, uncomment the last line in src/api/tests/docker-compose.yml and run again.
+This logs all queries made to the database, not just failed ones.